tungolra/react-node-courses/README.md

-# NodeJS Courses
+# LinkedIn Learning Courses in React and Node

 ### About

-This repo is a collection of exercises from courses teaching the use of NodeJS.
+This repo is a collection of LinkedIn Learning Courses for further learning on React and Node.js.

 ## In this repo: